lakshmankumar12/general_reading_notes/networking_basics.md

 ## SYN-options

 * MSS - each end advertises its MSS to its peer.
-       (My Q: But what if the intermediate MTU is lesser?)
+       (My Q: But what if the intermediate MTU is lesser?
+        My A: TCP will begin with the MTU of the recipient and use a DF bit.
+              Thus it will send at the path MTU.)
 * Window scale Option.
     Each SYN contains the window-size.
 Since this is originally 65K, its too small.
     With scale option its now scalled by 14, enabling upto 1G.